 In the end, none of these documents was necessary, but it was comforting to know that they were in place if they were needed.
 While the emergency room did ask if they existed, they did not ask for a copy, nor would it have been easy to produce a copy upon admittance.
 The next thing I will do is keep a copy of them on my iPhone, and my wife's iPhone in case they are needed.

 It just goes to show you that you never know when you might need Florida Estate Planning Documents.
 While my documents are up to date, I know most people do not have up to date Florida Estate Planning Documents.
-At the Apple Law Firm, we practice what we preach because each of ourselves place our family in harms way daily when we drive, walk down the street or get out of bed.
+At the Law Office of David M. Goldman PLLC, we practice what we preach because each of ourselves place our family in harms way daily when we drive, walk down the street or get out of bed.
 If you would like a free review of your Estate Planning Documents under Florida law, let me know and I would be happy to make sure your documents are up to date and you understand what your options and obligations are.